MrInformatic/FibonacciRestService/README.md

 ## Deployment

-You could use the Dockerfile in the Service directory to build an image which could be deployed in a varaity of environments.
+You could use the Dockerfile in the Service directory to build an image which could be deployed in a variety of environments.

 ## Built With